YoursCraft/An-Attempt/README.md

 # An-Attempt
-It is just for fun.
+It's just for fun.
+Double-click the file to run.
 The password is 'kuaile'.
-I get this idea from a the famous children's TV show - 'The Happy Star'.
+I got this idea from a the famous children's TV show - 'The Happy Star'.
 Ah......
 Who wouldn't want a happy life?